Living TV Group: SceneOne

-SceneOne was a general entertainment website and television channel which was closed down under Flextech management after disappointing reach and a lack of revenue.
+SceneOne was a general entertainment website and television channel that was closed down under Flextech management after disappointing reach and a lack of revenue.
 The website was set up in February 1999, and following an announcement in March 2002, was shut on 4 April 2002.
 The site's coverage spanned cinema, TV, radio, music, concerts, theatre, comedy, online, books and videos.
-The television channel was announced in 1999 and launched in June 2000 but was closed in March 2001.
+The television channel was announced in 1999 and launched in June 2000, but was closed in March 2001.

+Screenshop

+Screenshop was launched by Flextech in October 1997 as a filler service on their networks.
+It broadcast teleshopping broadcasts featuring products from around the world.
+It was later expanded to an online service in 1998 and as a digital channel in 2000.
+In March 2001, Flextech announced the sale of Screenshop to Sit-Up TV, the owners of Bid-Up.TV, for £10 million in exchange for a 38% stake in Sit Up that was valued at a £14.8m cash injection.
+After the sale closed, Screenshop's operations were merged into Bid-Up.TV.